-May 6, 2026, 11:24 am | Read time: 4 minutes
+May 6, 2026, 1:03 pm | Read time: 4 minutes

-For some, it’s simply part of the flying experience; for others, it’s an annoying detour before the actual journey.
+For some, it’s simply part of the flight experience; for others, it’s an annoying detour before the actual journey.
 At many airports, bus boarding is a regular part of the process.
 Shuttle buses transport passengers across the apron to the aircraft, instead of allowing them to board directly via the jet bridge, also known as a gangway.
 This happens even when the plane is already in sight and seemingly within easy walking distance.

 The Reason Behind Bus Boarding